-4.2.4.1 Pre-flight sensorimotor functioning shall be within normal values for age and sex of the astronaut population.
+4.2.4.1 Pre-flight sensorimotor functioning shall be assessed and be within normal values for age and sex of the astronaut population.

-4.2.4.2 In-flight Fitness-for-Duty standards shall be guided by the nature of mission-associated high-risk activities, and shall be assessed using metrics that are task specific.

-4.2.4.3 Sensorimotor performance limits for each metric shall be operationally defined.

-4.2.4.4 Countermeasures shall maintain function within performance limits.

-4.2.4.5 Post-flight rehabilitation shall be aimed at returning to baseline sensorimotor function.
+- 4.2.4.2 In-flight Fitness-for-Duty standards shall be guided by the nature of mission-associated high-risk activities. - 4.2.4.3 In-flight Fitness-for-Duty standards shall be assessed using metrics that are task specific. - 4.2.4.4 Sensorimotor performance limits for each metric shall be operationally defined. - 4.2.4.5 Countermeasures shall maintain function within performance limits. - 4.2.4.6 Post-flight reconditioning shall be monitored and aimed at returning to baseline sensorimotor function.